tcolgate/godinstall/README.md

 - Control the number of version and revisions retained (see Pruning)
 - Run scripts on package upload, and pre/post repository regeneration
 - Signing and verification keys can be updated via the API
+- Configuration is managed via the API and is version controlled, along with the rest of the repository content
 - pool layout is used, with configurable groupings
 - A git-inspired sha1 object store is used on the backend, with hard links to keep disk usage down